-3.1.2 Data-in-Place Conversions
+Data-in-Place Conversions

-Dell Unity OE Version 5.2 introduced the ability to perform both offline and online data-in-place (DIP) conversions which allows users to convert physical Unity XT 480/F and 680/F systems to any higher model of the same type without losing any data or system configurations.
+Dell Unity OE Version 5.2 introduced the ability to perform both offline and online data-inplace (DIP) conversions which allows users to convert physical Unity XT 480/F and 680/F systems to any higher model of the same type without losing any data or system configurations.
 Unity XT 380/F systems are exempt from DIP conversions because the Unity XT 380/F systems use a different physical chassis than the 480/F, 680/F, and 880/F models.
 The DIP process involves swapping the storage processors in a given system with new storage processors of a higher model while reusing the same I/O modules, SFPs, and power supplies from the replaced storage processors.
 For Unity XT system that use low-line power (100v-120v) and are being upgraded to an 880/F model, a step-up transformer is required since Unity XT 880/F systems only support high-line power (200v-240v).
 If installing a step-up transformer within a rack, the step-up transformer will require additional rack space.

 This conversion process supports both offline and online procedures and is fully customer installable.
 The estimated time for a full data-in-place conversion is 150 minutes.
 For an online conversion, each storage processor is upgraded one at a time and data remains accessible during the procedure.
-For an offline conversion, data will be inaccessible during the procedure as the system is completely powered down and both storage processors are upgraded at the same time.
-Typically, the offline conversion will complete faster as both storage processers upgrade at the same time.
+For an offline conversion, data will be inaccessible during the procedure as the system is completely powered down and both storage processors are upgraded simultaneously.
+Typically, the offline conversion will complete faster as both storage processors upgrade simultaneously.
 Customers can choose online or offline conversion based on their preference.
 The target model must be the same type as the source model.
 For example, you can convert from a Unity XT 480 to Unity XT 880, but not from a Unity XT 480 to a Unity XT 880F system.

-For more information about the Dell Unity and Unity XT model data-in-place conversions, please see the technical guide titled Dell Unity Family Data-in-Place Conversion Guide on Dell Online Support.
+For more information about the Dell Unity and Unity XT model data-in-place conversions, see the technical guide titled Dell Unity Family Data-in-Place Conversion Guide on Dell Online Support.

-3.1.3 I/O Module Conversions
+I/O Module Conversions